 Data on Autogas consumption, vehicles and refuelling sites are from the WLPGA/Argus annual publication, Statistical Review of Global LPG, except where otherwise stated.
 Data on total road-vehicle fleets were compiled from national sources.
-Data on total automotive fuel consumption are from the IEA's annual publication, World Energy Balances.
+Data on total automotive fuel consumption are from the IEA online database.